 Having identified this need in the community, we approached it in the way Addgene approaches everything; we asked ourselves, “How can we do this in a way that most helps scientists and allows us to maintain Addgene’s high quality standards?”
 Under the leadership of Addgene’s co-founder, Melina Fan, we created a new team to push this project forward.
 The viral vector project team develops methods, performs extensive quality control, generates educational materials, and provides viral vector technical service (details about virus production protocols and quality control can be found on Addgene’s Viral Production webpage).

 While the new team took the lead on operationalizing viral production and distribution, this project involved every Addgenie in the company.
-For example, Our Scientist Team has been developing expertise in answering questions on virus and helping provide educational resources on this collection.
-With their expertise in shipping hundreds of plasmids a day, the Lab Team helped develop shipping systems and protocols.
+Our Finance, Business and Legal teams had to pave the way for this project with many depositors and partners.
+The Addgene Scientist Team has been developing expertise in answering questions on virus and helping provide educational resources on this collection.
+With their expertise in shipping hundreds of plasmids a day, the Lab and Office Teams develop shipping systems and protocols for viral vectors to reach scientists around the world.
+Our Software Engineering Team (and, added in 2018, our Product Team) continues to make improvements to our website and inventory management systems to make way in our systems for this new type of material.
+The Outreach Team is getting the word out about this new resource and providing fantastically useful educational content on viral vectors.

 Good science isn’t the only facet of a project this big.
 Maintaining our excellent service and accuracy involves caring and careful Addgenies, but also a lot of good tracking.
 Our Software and IT Teams made major upgrades to our inventory management systems to enable efficient, tracked production and distribution of viral samples.
 The Office Team made sure we could ship internationally and be ready to provide extensive logistics support for export and shipping on dry ice.
 The Business and Finance Teams continue to facilitate the formation of partnerships to expand the service and figure out what we can afford to do and when.
 Addgene’s Legal Team acquired permission from relevant plasmid depositors and their institutions to distribute viral preps derived from plasmids in the repository.
 The Outreach Team has been making sure scientists know about the new initiative and serving all the new educational content via the Addgene Blog and our expanding website resources.